Agent Design Canvas

 Knowledge & State

-• What background context & domain knowledge is needed?
+• What context or domain knowledge is needed?

 Capabilities